survivejs/webpack-book/manuscript/04_what_is_webpack.md

 ### Resolution process

-An entry itself is a module and when webpack encounters one, it tries to match the entry against the file system using the `resolve` configuration.
+An entry itself is a module and when webpack encounters one, it tries to match the module against the file system using the `resolve` configuration.
 For example, you can tell webpack to perform the lookup against specific directories in addition to _node_modules_.

 T> It's possible to adjust the way webpack matches against file extensions, and you can define specific aliases for directories.
 The _Consuming Packages_ chapter covers these ideas in greater detail.

 If the resolution pass failed, webpack will raise a runtime error.
-If webpack managed to resolve a file correctly, webpack performs processing over the matched file based on the loader definition.
+If webpack managed to resolve a file, webpack performs processing over the matched file based on the loader definition.
 Each loader applies a specific transformation against the module contents.

 The way a loader gets matched against a resolved file can be configured in multiple ways, including by file type and by location within the file system.
 Webpack's flexibility even allows you to apply a specific transformation to a file based on _where_ it was imported into the project.